tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Make sure that you did not *disable the syncs manually* in the account settings.
 Furthermore, some device options like the battery saver or data saver may turn off syncs temporarily (e.g. until the device gets charged again).

+Please see the question below (My widgets don't update) for a detailed list of things you should check.

 If widget updates do not happen at all or only happen when you open the app, then you likely have a device that prefers battery life over proper functionality.
 Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
 See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.

-You may try to disable battery optimization for Tiny Weatherforecast Germany.
+### My widgets don't update, the weather forecasts do not get updated in the background and/or warnings do not pop up - what can I do?

+Since version 0.62.0, Tiny Weather Forecast Germany mostly abandoned custom update routines and syncs data in the background using a sync adapter, allowing the user to far better customize the app behaviour than before.

+Please check the following points:
+1. Make sure you have **not enabled** the system-wide *battery saver*.
+If enabled, turn it off.
+2. Make sure you have **not enabled** the system-wide *data saver*.
+If enabled, turn it off.
-Again, make sure that in Settings -> Passwords & accounts -> Weather -> Account sync is *not disabled*.
+3. Make sure that in Settings -> Passwords & accounts -> Weather -> Account sync is **enabled**.
+4. Check in the settings of Tiny Weather Forecast Germany that you have **enabled sync** for the desired data (e.g. weather, warnings and perhaps other categories).
+5. Make sure that you have **not restricted battery use** for Tiny Weather Forecast Germany.
+To check, go to the app info screen by long-pressing the app icon in the launcher, select app battery usage and select "unrestricted" (on older devices: turn off battery optimization for the app).
+6. For weather warnings, make sure you have **not disabled notifications** for Tiny Weather Forecast Germany and you have **granted the notification permission**.
+You can check both in the app info.

+When the above fails, you may try the following:
+- grant the app the "allow all the time" location permission.

+When you use the Gadgetbridge support and notice that updates only occur rarely, you may, in addition to the points above, put a weather widget on your home screen.

-### My widgets don't update the station automatically when I am on travel.
+### My widgets don't change the station automatically when I am on travel.

 1. You need to grand the _background location permission_.
 Please note on some devices you must grant the general location permission before you can grant the background permission.
 The app asks all of this is the appropriate order.
 Should you have declined any of the location permissions, you can grant them in the app settings.
 2. You also need to enable background location checks in the app settings.